ctrlaltdev/illegal-auth-attempts/README.md

 Moreover, for it to work, the cron has to be able to read /var/log/auth.log and write in /var/log/

+### Importing

+If you're fetching IPs and Users on several devices and want to centralize everything on one, you can put your auth.log or secure files in import/sources.
+Then `cp import/sources/filetoimport import/import` then `cd import && ./import.sh`
+This will append the IPs and Users to src/IPs.log and src/users.log

 ### Counting and sorting

 Once enough data gathered, and the IPs.log and users.log moved or copied to src/, the `order.sh` will create unique IPs and users lists, as well as lists with count of their occurences in the original logs, sorted descendingly.